Army Announces Retirement of Major General John T. Reim After 36 Years of Distinguished Service

 |1

-This work, Army Announces Retirement of Major General John T. Reim After 36 Years of Distinguished Service [Image 4 of 4], by Eric Kowal, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Army Announces Retirement of Major General John T. Reim After 36 Years of Distinguished Service, by Eric Kowal, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 Army Announces Retirement of Major General John T. Reim After 36 Years of Distinguished Service